VIAplanner/via-timetable/packages/docs/course-guide/README.md

 ### ProgramSearchBar

-The user can search for a program by name
+The user can search for a program by NAME

+The search results are shown by the shortening of the SubjectsList

+Only the groups of subjects that contain at least one subject that contains at least one program that matches the search query will remain in the SubjectsList

+The subjects that contain at least one program that matches the search query will be highlighted for the user to see and click into

+The search can only be canceled by clearing the search box, in which case the SubjectsList will be restored in full

 ```js
 ProgramSearchBar{